kombuchamp/filtering-table-test-assignment/README.md

 I also left a couple of NOTE comments throughout the application explaining thought process behind decisions made Test coverage is incomplete (I wrote just a couple of tests as an example)

-Data loading is slightly artificially delayed to imitate slow network connection
+Data loading is slightly artificially delayed to imitate slow network connection.
+Please use yarn for installing dependencies and running scripts - current react-table package has a peerDependency of previous version of react, and npm cannot handle this by default

 I really enjoyed building this application and took the opportunity to try out redux-toolkit.
 I hope you'll enjoy reviewing it ;)